Skip to main content

 Reality checks that save seniors trouble

-• Revaluations can change bills fast: Rhode Island law requires towns to do a statistical update in the third and sixth years and a full revaluation every ninth year, according to the Division of Municipal Finance.
+• Revaluations can change bills fast: Rhode Island law requires towns to do a statistical update in the third and sixth years and a full revaluation every ninth year, according to the revaluation page.
 A higher assessment can wipe out some relief if you do not recheck your exemptions.

 • Towns can ask for more proof than you expect: South Kingstown may ask for utility bills and tax returns.
 Bristol may ask for voter or ID proof.
-Barrington uses a sworn application form.
+Barrington uses sworn forms for some applications.

-• Being late can end the state claim completely: The RI-1040H filing deadline is strict.
+• Being late can end the state claim: The RI-1040H filing deadline is strict.
 Do not assume a regular tax extension protects it.

-• You may still need to pay while you fight the bill: For example, Narragansett’s tax collection page warns that disputed tax bills must be kept current to avoid penalties while a case is pending.
+• You may still need to pay while you fight the bill: Narragansett tax collection warns that disputed tax bills must be kept current to avoid penalties while a judgment is pending.

 Common mistakes to avoid